prthiaga/mcrouter-wiki/Command-line-options.md

 - `--stats-root=<PATH>` Root directory for [[stats files]].
 - `--stats-logging-interval=<N>` Time in ms between stat file updates, or 0 for no logging.
 - `--logging-rtt-outlier-threshold-us=<N>` Destination requests with round trip time exceeding this threshold will be considered "outliers" and counted in the outliers stats.
-- `--track-open-fds` Log number of file descriptors opened by mcrouter process.
-This might cause performance regression if the number of connections is huge, as this is computed by walking the `/proc/self/fd` directory.

 ### Process management
 - `-L <PATH>`, `--log-path=<PATH>` Path for the log file.
 - `-P <PATH>`, `--pid-file=<PATH>` If specified, open and lock the PID file to prevent another mcrouter start up with the same PID file path.
-- `-b`, `--background` Daemonize on startup.
-- `-m`, `--managed-mode` Spawn a child mcrouter; parent process is responsible for auto restarts.
 - `-n <N>`, `--connection-limit=<N>` File descriptor limit.